Image Paths and Formats

 When this gem is installed, Asciidoctor automatically detects and loads it, then delegates all image decoding to GraphicsMagick by way of the bridge it provides.
 We highly recommend using this gem with Asciidoctor PDF if you’re able to install it.

-One downside of delegating to GraphicsMagick is that it can misinterpret certain PNG images.
+In rare cases, GraphicsMagick (the backend library for prawn-gmagick) can misread the bit depth of certain PNG images.
 If this happens, you can instruct Asciidoctor PDF to not delegate to GraphicsMagick.

 You can configure Asciidoctor PDF to not delegate to GraphicsMagick when loading PNG images by requiring